-This course introduces the fundamental principles and functions of hydraulic systems.
-Topics include hydraulic fluid properties and performance, hydrostatics, system controls, symbols, pumps, actuators, control valves, compensators.
-This course will emphasize good maintenance procedures, troubleshooting techniques, and safety practices.
+This course introduces the fundamental principles and Topics functions of hydraulic systems. properties and hydraulic fluid performance, hydrostatics, system controls, symbols, pumps, actuators, control valves, compensators.
+This course emphasize good maintenance procedures, troubleshooting techniques, and safety practices.
 Upon completion, students will be able to understand the operation of a fluid power system.